kohnish/vim9-fuzzy/README.md

 git clone https://github.com/kohnish/vim9-fuzzy ~/.vim/pack/plugins/opt/vim9-fuzzy
 add `packadd! vim9-fuzzy` in your vimrc

+# For platforms with libuv-devel in the library path
+:Vim9fuzzyMake

 # For Linux, there is prebuilt binary
 :Vim9fuzzyMake linux-download

-# For other setup, compile the project and install.
+# Or just compile static binary and install.
 (Check the build requirement for details)
 :Vim9fuzzyMake online-build
 ```